isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

   leave-me-as-a-hole : {a : Level} {A : Set a} → A
 ```

+-- TODO(sandy): this intro doesn't make much sense anymore

+One exceptionally common notion in mathematics is the notion of a "set equipped
+with some structure."
+In this chapter, we will discuss what this means, how to
+build such things, and look at several extremely distinct examples.

+The first thing to take note of, however, is that when mathematicians say "set,"
+very rarely do they mean *set* as in, *set theory.* What they really mean is
+"some collection of elements," or even just some *type.* While set theory comes
+with a great deal of axiomization for constructing sets and not shooting oneself
+in the foot with them, it is worth realizing that almost no working
+mathematicians use set theory when they actually get down to work.
+Even if
+they're explicitly talking about sets.

+A second point worthy of our discussion is that even though mathematicians give
+their definitions of mathematical objects in terms of sets, they are not really
+thinking about sets.
+As Buzzard points out, a group is defined in modern
+textbooks as a non-empty set satisfying the group axioms.
+However, group theory
+was invented eighty years before set theory.
+The definitions given are correct,
+but post-hoc and sorted out after the fact.
+This can cause extreme
+disorientation to the computer scientist, who must construct things from smaller
+pieces, while the mathematicians build the big thing first and figure out how to
+decompose it later.

+-- TODO(sandy): cite kevin ^

+Bear this in mind as we work through our examples; mathematical constructions
+which might seem insane when taken at face value often make much more sense when
+reconsidered in this context.

 A huge amount of mathematical objects are the *structured sets*---that is,